microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

         ![kubectl get svc -n hello-arc](./15.png)

-    * End result should look something like that:
+    * End result should look like that:

         ![Side-by-side view of terminal, "Hello Arc" GitHub repo and the application open in a web browser](./16.png)